Textualize/textual/docs/guide/CSS.md

     ```{.textual path="docs/examples/guide/dom1.py"}
     ```

-When you run this code you will have an instance of an app (ExampleApp) in memory.
-This app class will also create a Screen object.
+When you run this code you will have an instance of an `ExampleApp` in memory.
+This app class will also create a `Screen` object.
 In DOM terms, the Screen is a _child_ of the app.

 With the above example, the DOM will look like the following: